Introduction

 Increased susceptibility to infections, a consequence of the impaired immune system, is a prevalent concern in acute leukemia.
 The rapidly proliferating leukemia cells suppress the production of healthy white blood cells, leaving the body vulnerable to infections.
 These infections can manifest as recurrent fevers, sore throat, or other signs of illness.

-ALL, characterized by the proliferation of lymphocytic blasts, often displays symptoms related to the lymphatic system.
+ALL, characterized by the proliferation of lymphocytic blasts, often displays acute leukemia symptoms related to the lymphatic system.
 Swollen lymph nodes, a result of the accumulation of blasts in lymph nodes, can be palpable in various regions of the body.
 Facial swelling, caused by the infiltration of blasts into lymph nodes around the face, may present in T-ALL patients.
 While, involvement of the central nervous system (CNS) and organomegaly may be present in B-ALL patients.

 Risk Factors for Acute Leukemia